Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Causal Treatment Effects

 The definition of a partial causal effect for the main action delivers a potentially different causal effect for each possible value of the other actions or, alternatively, provides a collection of partial causal effects indexed by $a\in\mathcal A$.
 While the goal could just be to identify such a collection of effects, in many settings it may be natural to aggregate this collection of partial effects in a way that summarizes the effect of the main action on the outcome of interest.
 The following definition defines a direct causal effect as any weighted average of partial causal effects.

-\begin{definition}[Average Direct Causal Effect] The {\bf average direct causal effect } of $D$ on the outcome $Y$ is any convex combination of average partial causal effects of $D$ on $Y$.
+\begin{definition}[Average Direct Causal Effect] The {\bf average direct causal effect} of $D$ on the outcome $Y$ is any convex combination of average partial causal effects of $D$ on $Y$.
 That is,

 where $\omega(a) \in [0,1]$ for all $a\in \mathcal A$ and $ \sum_{a\in \mathcal A} \omega(a)=1$. \end{definition} In the context of our farming example with $A$ only capturing low and high water usage for simplicity, the parameter \eqref{eq:DCE} combines the average causal effect of using fertilizer on the crop yield for units with high water usage, say $A=1$, and units with low water usage, say $A=0$.
-Average direct causal effects could be defined conditional on a set $\Omega$ by weighting terms like those in \eqref{eq:cond-PCE}.
-The definition does not determine how the groups are weighted, but it require that no group is assigned a negative weight.
+Average direct causal effects could also be defined conditional on a set $\Omega$.
+The definition does not determine how the groups are weighted, but it requires that no group is assigned a negative weight.
 In this sense, any average direct causal effect satisfies \emph{strong sign preservation}, as defined below.

-\begin{definition}[Strong Sign Preservation] A parameter $\Delta$ that measures a causal effect of the main action $D$ on the outcome $Y$ satisfies {\bf strong sign preservation} if \end{definition} In our farming example with $A$ only capturing low and high water usage, strong sign preservation of a parameter $\Delta$ implies that whenever fertilizers improve the expected crop yield both for units with high water usage and units with low water usage, $\Delta$ should be positive as well.
-As the name suggests, strong sign preservation does not allow for the possibility of what it is typically referred to as \emph{sign reversal}, understood as a situation where $\Delta<0$ when $\mu(d',a)-\mu(d,a)>0$ for all $a\in \mathcal A$.
+\begin{definition}[Strong Sign Preservation] Let $\Delta$ be an estimand that intends to capture the causal effect of the treatment $D$ on the outcome $Y$.
+We say that $\Delta$ satisfies {\bf strong sign preservation} if \end{definition} In our farming example with $A$ only capturing low and high water usage, strong sign preservation of a parameter $\Delta$ implies that whenever fertilizers improve the expected crop yield both for units with high water usage and units with low water usage, $\Delta$ should be positive as well.
+As the name suggests, strong sign preservation does not allow for the possibility of what it is typically referred to as \emph{sign reversal}, understood as a situation where $\Delta<0$ when $\mu(1,a)-\mu(0,a)>0$ for all $a\in \mathcal A$.

+A premise of this paper is that researchers employ regression-based estimands to obtain an average direct causal effect, as defined in Definition \ref{def:DCE}.
+That is, the primary interest is not in identifying \emph{indirect} effects—capturing the impact of $D$ on $Y$ through the actions $A$—nor in identifying the total effect, which allows the actions $A$ to vary across treatment groups.
+While such alternative effects may be of interest in certain applications, our aim is to clarify when the estimands described in the next section can be interpreted in line with Definition \ref{def:DCE}.